 If you don't have a place to store the battery, you can always disconnect it from the boat and leave it outside.
 Just be sure to cover it so that it doesn't get wet or damaged by the elements.
-By taking these simple precautions, you can help to prevent your battery from leaking and damaging your boat.
+Taking these simple precautions can help prevent your battery from leaking and damaging your boat.

 Cover your boat

-If you're storing your boat for an extended period of time, we also recommend covering it with a tarp or shrink wrap.
+If you're storing your boat for an extended time, we recommend covering it with a tarp.
 This will help to protect it from the elements and keep it clean while in storage.
 Tarps and shrink wrap are relatively inexpensive, and they can save you a lot of time and money in the long run by protecting your boat from the sun, wind, and rain.

-As the boating season comes to a close, it's important to think about how you'll be storing your boat for the winter.
-While some people opt to keep their boat in the water year-round, this can be costly and can cause wear and tear on the hull.
+As the boating season closes, it's important to consider how you'll store your boat for the winter.
+While some people opt to keep their boat in the water year-round, this can be costly and cause wear and tear on the hull.

-For most people, it makes more sense to store the boat on land.
+For most people, storing the boat on land makes more sense.
 However, simply putting your boat in storage is not enough.
-You need to take the time to properly prepare your boat for storage.
+It would be best if you took the time to prepare your boat for storage properly.
 This means fixing anything that is broken, worn, or damaged.
 By taking care of repairs now, you can avoid long wait times and higher costs later.
 Plus, you'll be able to hit the water as soon as the weather warms up!

 Double check your owner's manual

 Many people believe that their insurance will cover any damage that occurs to their boat.
-However, most carriers only provide coverage for accidents and acts of God, not for damages caused by a lack of maintenance.
-This means that if your boat is not properly winterized or stored, you could be facing a hefty repair bill.
+However, most carriers only provide coverage for accidents and acts of God, not damages caused by a lack of maintenance.
+You could face a hefty repair bill if your boat is not properly winterized or stored.

-Luckily, winterizing and storing your boat doesn't have to be difficult or expensive.
+Luckily, winterizing and storing your boat doesn't have to be complicated or expensive.
+Taking a few simple precautions can help ensure that your boat stays in good condition all season long.
 Just be sure to consult the owner's manual for specific instructions on how to winterize and store your particular model.
-By taking a few simple precautions, you can help ensure that your boat stays in good condition all season long.

 Prepare your boat to store

 While the requirements to store a boat are different in every case, some best practices apply to all.
-Consult with the owner's manual specific to your boat, but we recommend the following at a minimum.
+Please consult with the owner's manual specific to your boat, but we recommend the following at a minimum.

 Be sure to give your boat a thorough cleaning inside and out.
 Besides cleaning your boat, this gives you time to discover anything that might need repair before putting your boat away until the spring.
-After cleaning your boat, apply a rush inhibitor on your steering and control cables.
+After cleaning your boat, apply a rust inhibitor to your steering and control cables.

 Choose the right storage facility

-When it comes to boat storage, there are a few things to consider in order to ensure your boat is properly taken care of.
+Regarding boat storage, there are a few things to consider to ensure your boat is adequately taken care of: